wp-plugins/featurific-for-wordpress/readme.txt

 featurific\_show\_admin\_message\_once($message) implemented (and one call to it added).
 This function is to be called when a minor error occurs that we wish to show to the admin user one time only.

 **1.2.3 (6/10/08)**
-Fixed one instance of "<?" in featurific.php that should have been "<?php".
+Fixed one instance of "&lt;?" in featurific.php that should have been "&lt;?php".
 In systems on which PHP was compiled with short_open_tag set to Off, this would cause the PHP block in question to not be executed.
 (More information: http://www.daaq.net/old/php/index.php?page=embedding+php&parent=php+basics)

 **1.2.4 (6/11/08)**
 Fixed an issue in which custom fields were not properly overriding original values.
 Also fixed an issue in which the characters '&ldquo; &rdquo; &lsquo; &rsquo;' were not displaying correctly.